 RESEARCH OVERVIEW

 The explosive growth of the global communications industry has been enabled by the amazing evolution of CMOS integrated circuit (IC) technology.
-The relentless scaling of CMOS IC technology has made the increasingly sophisticated communication protocols, digital signal processing techniques, and microprocessors applied to communication systems practical.
-As a result, today’s communication systems are staggeringly complex systems composed largely of digital circuitry, and the trend toward increased digital complexity is likely to continue into the foreseeable future.
+The relentless scaling of CMOS IC technology has made the increasingly sophisticated communication protocols and digital signal processing techniques applied to communication systems practical.
+As a result, today’s communication systems are staggeringly complex, composed largely of digital circuitry, and the trend toward increased digital complexity is likely to continue into the foreseeable future.

-For example, by 2025, next-generation (5G) mobile communication systems are expected to handle an astonishing 1000-fold increase in data traffic, a 100-fold increase in subscribers including “Internet-of-everything” applications, and a several orders of magnitude reduction in energy consumption relative to current-generation (4G) systems.
-They will incorporate massive MIMO technology, extensive carrier aggregation, and operate at higher maximum frequencies and over far wider bandwidths than existing systems.
-These advances will be enabled by significantly increased digital signal processing (DSP) complexity made possible by the extremely high-density and low-power digital circuitry now feasible with advanced CMOS IC technology.
+For example, current fifth-generation (5G) mobile communication systems successfully handle astonishing volumes of data traffic and vast numbers of subscriber connections, including ubiquitous Internet of Things (IoT) applications, while achieving substantially improved energy efficiency per bit relative to legacy 4G systems.
+These modern networks incorporate massive multiple-input multiple-output (MIMO) technology, extensive carrier aggregation, and operate at much higher maximum frequencies and over far wider bandwidths than previous generations.
+Looking ahead to emerging 6G standards, these ongoing advances will be driven by significantly increased digital signal processing (DSP) complexity, made possible by the extremely high-density and low-power digital circuitry realized through cutting-edge CMOS IC technology.

 Yet the world remains an analog place.
 Communication systems inevitably require components based on analog circuitry to interface the digital circuitry with the real world, such as amplifiers, mixers, data converters (ADCs and DACs), and phase-locked loops (PLLs).
 Furthermore, the accuracy required of the analog circuitry tends to increase as communication standards evolve toward higher data rates.
 Unfortunately, the very phenomenon that enables complicated digital circuitry actually works against conventional high-accuracy analog circuitry.
 Each IC technology iteration inevitably involves trade-offs that favor digital circuitry over conventional analog circuitry.
 Nevertheless, the communication industry’s razor-thin margins and emphasis on miniaturization dictate that as much as possible of the analog circuitry in each communication device be integrated in the same IC technology as the digital circuitry.